dorjeduck/mostring/README.md

 ### MEM_AHEAD_FACTOR parameter for MoString

-We have introduced a new optional parameter for the `MoString` struct: `MEM_AHEAD_FACTOR`.
-This integer parameter allows you to specify the factor by which memory should be increased when additional memory is needed.
-The default value is 2, and it must be an integer value greater than or equal to 2.
+We introduce a new optional parameter for the `MoString` struct: `MEM_AHEAD_FACTOR`.
+This parameter allows you to specify the factor by which memory should be increased when additional memory is needed.
+The default value is 2, and it must be a number greater than or equal to 2.
 In the following benchmark we compare `MoString` and `MoSting[MEM_AHEAD_FACTOR=16]` with the standard `String` implementation.

 ## Benchmark